-Matheson, D. FAn introduction to the study of education (4rd ed.)
-(London: Routledge) ISBN: 415623103
+Matheson, D. FAn introduction to the study of education (4th ed.)
+(London: Routledge) ISBN: 9780415623100 (The electronic version of this book is available from the Kyoto University Library.)

 [Study outside of class (preparation and review)]

 Students will be expected to spend about 90 minutes each week on out-of-class preparation, readings, and assignments.